-- It is recommended to install and operate EzDent-i SW in a secure environment that allows only authorized users to access the system and has A system network equipped with Windows built-in firewall, Windows Defender antispyware tools, and other commonly used 3rd party security tools and application systems. - It is recommended to update the latest version of antivirus software and firewall. - The software can be updated by the manufacturer only.
-Unauthorized software update through a third party, not the manufacturer, is strictly prohibited.
-Please contact the manufacturer for cybersecurity issues.

-For Green 16 (PHT-65LHS) dental computed tomography X-ray system, both 3D viewer (Ez3D-i) and Console Software are being accessed through 2D viewer (EzDent-i) SW.
+NOTICE For further details on this subject, refer to the EzDent-i User Manual.
+NOTICE Security Capabilities It is recommended to install and operate EzDent-i SW in a secure environment that allows only authorized users to access the system and has A system network equipped with Windows built-in firewall, Windows Defender antispyware tools, and other commonly used 3rd party security tools and application systems.
+It is recommended to update the latest version of antivirus software and firewall.
+The software can be updated by the manufacturer only.
+Unauthorized software update through a third party, not the manufacturer for cybersecurity issues .
+NOTICE For Green 16 (PHT-65LHS) dental computed tomography X- ray system, both 3D viewer ( Ez3D-i ) and Console Software are being accessed through 2D viewer ( EzDent-i ) SW.
 3D viewer and Console Software do not have an image storage capacity of their own, and both programs will not be able to keep patient information.